 However, there’s more to this position than formal knowledge.
 Some of what we do has never been done before, which is where creativity and passion come in.
 An R&D Engineer must be eager to stay at the forefront of computer vision and machine learning technology.
 Continuous education is a must, and so is keeping an eye out for the latest trends in the field.
 Besides obtaining knowledge, R&D Engineers must also know how to use it in new, creative ways in order to solve real problems.

-R&D is not something that can be simply learned in college.
+R&D is not something you can simply learn in college.
 It’s the combination of good programming skills and the ability to solve problems by thinking creatively.
-That is why we don’t expect our applicants to have a lifetime of experience or a dozen projects to show off (although we don’t mind that either).
+That is why we don’t expect all of our job candidates to have a lifetime of experience or a dozen projects to show off.
 In other words, if you know the basics and you’re eager to keep learning, we’ll take care of the rest.

 Take Vedran, for example.
 Before joining Visage Technologies as an R&D Engineer almost 3 years ago, he was an IT teacher.
 He didn’t know much about machine learning, but he was ready to learn.
 Today, he’s mentoring others and helping make autonomous driving safer.